fle1scha/slingshot/README.md

 5. Set up environment variables

 Configure the following environment variables with your Twilio and MySQL credentials.
-At the moment, these are stored in `config.py`.
+At the moment, these are stored in `.env` and loaded into `config.py`.

 ```python
 # Twilio configuration